Special terminology used in Data Analytics

 Metric

 Element of measurement – something you can measure and determine a value of.
 In a table describing the features of a person, such as height, shoe size, etc., each of these parameters is a metric.
+The term is also used for something you can calculate, such as yearly revenue or average height, based on values across the dataset you are looking at.

 When working with data analytics, the available metrics for anything you are analyzing will set some limits for what you can do.
 At times, it is possible to arrange for more metrics to be collected, for future analyses, but it may also be possible to find the needed data in a different database, possibly in an external database that relates to the topic.